-William sits as a Deputy Chancery Master and has expertise in all areas of Chancery practice.
+William Hansen sits as a High Court Judge in the Chancery Division and is also a Deputy Chancery Master and therefore has broad expertise in all areas of Chancery practice.
 His property practice encompasses all areas of real estate litigation including adverse possession, boundaries, conveyancing, co-ownership, easements, land registration, mortgages, options, restrictive covenants, property damage claims and trusts of land.

 He is a Judge of the First Tier Tribunal (Property Chamber) for both land registration and residential property cases.

 William’s expertise in property law extends to cases where property rights and principles of insolvency meet, and he has also been instructed in a number of cases involving disputes about sporting and fishing rights.

 William acts for a wide range of clients and welcomes direct professional access work.
 He is also a trained mediator who can offer his services to those looking to mediate property disputes.

 He is also a member of the Attorney-General’s A Panel of Counsel to the Crown in civil matters and regularly acts for a variety of government agencies.

 Artist Court Collective Ltd v.
 Khan, EWHC 2453 (Ch), Ch 53

 Part 1 of the Landlord and Tenant Act 1987 and rights of first refusal.

 Top Brands Ltd v.
 Sharma EWCA Civ 1140

 Approach of appellate court to inferences drawn by Adjudicator.